How does a water softener work?

 Turning Hard Water Soft

-Water softeners operate on a simple principle: Calcium and magnesium ions in the water switch places with more desirable ions, usually sodium.
-The exchange eliminates both of the problems of hard water because sodium doesn't precipitate out in pipes or react badly with soap.
-The amount of sodium this process adds to your water is quite small -- less than 12.5 milligrams per 8-ounce (237-milliliter) glass, well below the standard set by the Food and Drug Administration for "very low sodium" [sources: Shep, U.S. Food and Drug Administration].
-If you have health concerns, discuss them with your doctor, or consider either using a different kind of softener or only softening wash water.
+Water softeners operate on a simple principle: Calcium and magnesium ions in the water (hard water minerals) switch places with more desirable ions, usually sodium.
+The ion exchange process eliminates both of the problems of hard water because sodium doesn't precipitate out in pipes or react badly with soap.
+The amount of sodium this process adds to the softened water is quite small — less than 12.5 milligrams per 8-ounce (237-milliliter) glass, well below the standard set by the Food and Drug Administration for very low sodium.
+If you have health concerns, discuss them with your doctor or consider either using a different kind of softener or only softening wash water.

 Advertisement

 So why do you load up water softeners with salt if the plastic beads do all the work?
 Over several cycles, calcium and magnesium replace all of the sodium in the beads, after which the unit can no longer soften water.
-To fix this problem, the softener enters a regeneration cycle during which it soaks the beads in a strong solution of water and salt, or sodium chloride.
-The sheer amount of sodium in the brine solution causes the calcium and magnesium ions in the beads to give way, and the beads are recharged with sodium.
-After regeneration, the water softener flushes the remaining brine, plus all of the calcium and magnesium, through a drainpipe.
-Regeneration creates a lot of salty water -- around 25 gallons (95 liters).
+To fix this problem, the softener enters a regeneration cycle during which it soaks the beads in a strong solution of water and salt — or sodium chloride salt.

 Advertisement